THE

 Men

 Homelessness was once almost exclusively a male issue.
-While men still represent the majority of those who experience homelessness, with 60% of the population identifying as male, afar more diverse cross section of the general population is now affected.
+While men still represent the majority of those who experience homelessness, with about 60% of the population identifying as male, a far more diverse cross section of the general population is now affected.

 Women

-As of 2022, women account for 38% of people experiencing homelessness.
+As of 2023, women account for about 38% of people experiencing homelessness.
 The increasing rate of homelessness among women is exacerbated by high rates of domestic, physical and sexual abuse.

 Families